Dr. Kasia Dutkowska

 Where: the Kavli Institute for Cosmology, Cambridge, England

-Title: Decoding Galactic Chemistry: Insights from the Central Molecular Zone
+Title: Decoding Galactic Chemistry: Insights from the Central Molecular Zone2022

 Where: Fredericia, Denmark